New York City General Membership Branch Bylaws

 - The Committees are expected to have a chair and a set of goals approved by the General Membership Branch.

-- The role of committee chair will be to issue monthly report, discuss status of Committee with the Branch Secretary and indicate where they need help with their work.
-They will also be of each month, turns over any money they have collected, and notes any expected to communicate with the Branch Secretary about any upcoming events.
+- The role of committee chair will be to issue monthly report, discuss the status of their Committee with the Branch Secretary-Treasurer, indicate where they need help with their work, and turn in any money they have collected.

 - Quorum: Quorum is only for ensuring that there is enough interest in and approval of online voting to allow it to be used for the year.
 Quorum is not registration for online voting.
 The process of calculating quorum are as follows: